grunwaldlab/krisp/README.md

 `--map-softmask` will map all masked nucleotides (lowercase characters) back to uppercase characters in all kmers.

-`--omit-softmask` will omit any kmer containing soft-masked nucleotides
+`--omit-softmask` will omit any kmer containing soft-masked nucleotides.

-`--complements` will add the complementary kmers to the stream
+`--complements` will add the complementary kmers to the stream.

 `--canonicals` will only print out the "canonical" kmers, e.g. those which come first alphabetically.

-`--sort` will sort the resulting stream
+`--sort` will sort the resulting stream.

-`--parallel` will utilize multiple cores to speed up extraction
+`--parallel` will utilize multiple cores to speed up extraction.

 #### Extracting complete sequences